 Building Contractor Required

-A general contractor licensed in North Carolina must perform all work where the construction cost is in excess of $30,000.
-Any person who is paid to manage a project where the construction cost is in excess of $30,000 must be a licensed general contractor.
-An unlicensed contractor may perform work where the cost is $30,000 or less.
+A general contractor licensed in North Carolina must perform all work where the construction cost is $40,000 or more.
+Any person who is paid to manage a project where the construction cost is $40,000 or more must be a North Carolina licensed general contractor.
+An unlicensed contractor may perform work where the cost is less than $40,000.
 Any person may act as their own general contractor for construction of a home, addition or accessory structure if they own the property and will personally occupy the structure for 12 months after completion.